wormi4ok/example-kubernetes-service/README.md

 # My favorite tree 🌳

 This is a simple HTTP service that returns an information about my favorite tree in JSON format.
-It comes with a sample configuration to deploy to Kubernetes cluster
+It comes with a sample configuration to deploy to Kubernetes cluster.

 ## API